 All assignments have a specific due date and time.
 Submissions will be accepted up to one day after the deadline with a 50% penalty.
 The assignment will be graded and returned as normal, but the grade will be recorded as half of what was earned.
 For example, an on-time submission might receive a grade of 90 points.
-The same assignment submitted after the deadline would receive 45 points (90×0.5).
+The same assignment submitted after the deadline would receive 45 points $(90 \times 0.5)$ .

-Students who miss scheduled exams will not, as a matter of course, be able to make up those exams.
-If there is a legitimate reason why a student will not be able to complete an assignment on time or not be present for an exam, then they should contact the instructor beforehand.
-Under extreme circumstances, as decided on a case-by-case basis by the instructor, students may be allowed to make up assignments or exams without first informing the instructor.
+Students who miss scheduled quizzes will not, as a matter of course, be able to make up those quizzes.
+If there is a legitimate reason why a student will not be able to complete an assignment on time or not be present for a quiz, then they should contact the instructor beforehand.
+Under extreme circumstances, as decided on a case-by-case basis by the instructor, students may be allowed to make up assignments or quizzes without first informing the instructor.